SB-27182/loba-NN/README.md

 ## `Weaknesses:`
 &nbsp;The bijectivity of the probability-space transform performed by loba-NN and other invertible-flow networks allows one to specify structural qualities in the manifold of the data, however this bijectivity requirement means that discrete structures (wherein a probability-mapping/surjective-mapping must be used) such as clusters separated by large euclidean distances are not suitable.
-Although Loba-NN will learn to place a low probability manifold in these spaces, it will still consider "something" to be there, when it should assume nothing is there.
+Although loba-NN will learn to place a low probability manifold in these spaces, it will still consider "something" to be there, when it should assume nothing is there.
 <br>
 This issue can be investigated by considering the differences of a ***stochastic mapping*** and a ***bijective mapping***.
 - ***Bijective mappings*** require that the space-transform from the input space to the output space, be a  continuous manifold; naturally this means that the domain and the co-domain must be equal in number of dimensions.
 In a nutshell, the only way loba-NN can interpret clusters is via "walking the distance" from cluster to cluster.